Skip to content

 If you are overweight or have type 2 diabetes, it is important to follow a healthy diet.

 Having Diabetes does not mean you are more likely to catch coronavirus (COVID-19).
 However, if you do catch coronavirus (COVID-19), it can cause more severe symptoms and complications.
-My Diabetes My Way and Diabetes UK provide specific advice for people with diabetes, their family and friends.
+Diabetes UK provide specific advice for people with diabetes, their family and friends.

 For people with diabetes or a BMI of 40 or above it is very important to maintain a healthy weight or lose some weight.
 This may seem very challenging due to the current restrictions but there are lots of useful resources to help (see information in the boxes below).